RayHightower/RayHightower.com/_posts/2017-05-22-medcity-invest-2017.markdown

 ### Creating Products that Make Sense

-Product development in healthcare starts with some fundamental answers, similar to other indsustries.
+Product development in healthcare starts with some fundamental answers, similar to other industries.
 Key questions to answer for any problem we want to solve:

 * Who really cares about this problem?
 How do you know?
 * Have you spoken to the person who has this problem?